Dynamical quantum phase transition in a bosonic system with long-range interactions: Introduction

 Despite the wide range of investigations, several important questions regarding the critical dynamics of quantum models remain open.
-In particular, the relation between the occurrence of dynamical quantum phase transitions and the quasi-particle spectrum in systems with bosonic excitations has been rather limited, while non-analytic kinetic terms due to long-range interactions are known to produce several anomalous dynamical phases in spin and Fermi systems\,\cite{halimeh2020quasiparticle,defenu2019dynamical,defenu2019universal,uhrich2020out}.
-In this paper we extend the study of dynamical phase transitions into the bosonic realm, showing that the non-analytic momentum terms in the quasi-particle dispersion relation do not produce additional critical points with respect to the nearest-neighbour case.
-Conversely, the non-analytic dispersion relation is shown to push the cusps signalling the DQPT to higher derivative orders in the Loschmidt echo.
+In particular, the relation between the occurrence of dynamical quantum phase transitions and the quasiparticle spectrum in systems with bosonic excitations has been rather limited, while nonanalytic kinetic terms due to long-range interactions are known to produce several anomalous dynamical phases in spin and Fermi systems\,\cite{halimeh2020quasiparticle,defenu2019dynamical,defenu2019universal,uhrich2020out}.
+In this paper we extend the study of dynamical phase transitions into the bosonic realm, showing that the nonanalytic momentum terms in the quasiparticle dispersion relation do not produce additional critical points with respect to the nearest-neighbour case.
+Conversely, the nonanalytic dispersion relation is shown to push the cusps signaling the DQPT to higher derivative orders in the Loschmidt echo.

 The focus of our investigations is the quantum extension of the Spherical model introduced by Berlin and Kac\,\cite{berlin_spherical_1952}, which describes a system of harmonically coupled quantum oscillators with a global constraint imposed on the expectation value of their positions, namely $\sum_{i=1}^{N} \langle \hat{s}_{i}^{2}\rangle=N/4$\,\cite{vojta_quantum_1996}.
 Despite its quadratic nature, the presence of the global spherical constraint induces a quantum critical point in this model, depending on the number of spatial dimensions and on the harmonic interaction shape.
 It is worth noting that in the classical limit, the spherical model's free energy corresponds to the one of $O(n)$-symmetric spin systems in the $n \rightarrow \infty$ limit\,\cite{stanley_spherical_1968}.
+Therefore, the scientific interest in the spherical model is primarily due to its universal behavior, which qualitatively describes any quantum critical point where a continuous symmetry is spontaneously broken.
+Nevertheless, a concrete experimental realisation of the spherical model has been proposed using multidimensional laser mode lattices\,\cite{schwartz_laser_2013}.